Best Neighborhoods to Live in Houston, Texas

 - Cultural Hubs: The Museum District and Heights area offer strong arts and dining experiences.

-- Family Amenities: Excellent parks and recreation programs in Sugar Land, Katy, and The Woodlands.
+- Recreation Amenities: Parks and community programs available across multiple neighborhoods in Sugar Land, Katy, and The Woodlands.

 - Outdoor Access: Extensive bayous, trails, and waterfront options across the metro area.